RediSearch/RediSearch/docs/docs/indexing/_index.md

   - /docs/stack/search/indexing_json/
 ---

-In addition to indexing Redis hashes, Search and Query can also index JSON documents.
-To index and search JSON, you need to install both the Search and Query, and the [JSON](/docs/stack/json) modules.
+In addition to indexing Redis hashes, Redis Stack can also index JSON documents.
 ## Prerequisites

 Before you can index and search JSON documents, you need a database with either:

-- [Redis Stack](/docs/stack), which automatically includes Search and Query, and JSON
+- [Redis Stack](/docs/getting-started/install-stack/), which automatically includes JSON, searching and querying features

 - Redis v6.x or later and the following modules installed and enabled:
-   - Search and Query v2.2 or later
+   - RediSearch v2.2 or later
-   - JSON v2.0 or later
+   - RedisJSON v2.0 or later

 ## Create index with JSON schema